Mom “Vacation.” Yeah, right.

 Heads up: If you honk the horn one more time, for me to hurry and get in the car – we will have to check another bag… a body bag.

 So, here we go… off on a grand adventure.
-I have your ticket, his ticket, her ticket and theirs, ID’s, earbuds, headphones, and string cheese.
+I have your wallet, his Epi pen, her migraine meds and theirs, ID’s, earbuds, headphones, and string cheese.

 I have a plan for the plan when all other plans fail.